2015 Sri Lankan presidential election: Conduct

 The 2015 election, like past Sri Lankan elections, was characterized by violence, misuse of state resources and other violations of election laws.
 Local election monitoring groups described the violations as shameless and condemned the police for their inaction.
-The government accused some local election monitoring groups of being biased in favour of the opposition candidate and of being funded by foreign countries.
+The government accused some local election monitoring groups of being biased in favour of Sirisena and of being funded by foreign countries.
 The International Crisis Group warned that the tighter the election, the more violent it would be, and in the event that Rajapaksa lost, he may turn to the military or the "politically-compliant" Supreme Court to retain power.
 However, Rajapaksa stated that, although he expected not to lose, he would hand over power peacefully should he do so.
 UN Secretary-General Ban Ki-moon called on the Sri Lankan government to ensure "the peaceful and credible conduct" of the election.
 Commonwealth Secretary-General Kamalesh Sharma called for "transparency, a level playing field, and adherence to the laws and norms that govern a credible and peaceful election".
 The European Union's heads of mission in Colombo issued a joint statement on 2 January 2015 calling for a "peaceful, credible and transparent" election.

 By 31 December, 2014, the Campaign for Free and Fair Elections (CaFFE) had reported 1,007 incidents of election law violations, 105 of which were related to violence, including 19 incidents involving firearms.
 CaFFE berated the police for seemingly allowing government supporters to attack the opposition.
 The People's Action for Free and Fair Elections (PAFFREL) reported 730 cases of violations by 3 January 2015 including 197 incidents of violence.
 The Center for Monitoring Election Violence (CMEV) had recorded 420 incidents between 20 November 2014 and 5 January 2015.
 The police had received a total of 214 complaints by 2 January 2015 and arrested 92 people, whom were all subsequently released on bail.

-According to analysts and opposition parties, Rajapaksa was using the Sri Lankan military to depress opposition turnout, particularly amongst the Tamils in the north and east of the country.
+According to analysts and opposition parties, Rajapaksa used the Sri Lankan military to depress opposition turnout, particularly amongst Tamils in the north and east of the country.
 On 4 January 2015, international election monitors reported that they had received complaints of voter intimidation and that the army had set up 400 roadblocks to prevent Tamils from voting.

 After voting had finished, election commissioner Mahinda Deshapriya declared the poll to be "peaceful" and the election to be "free and fair".
 However, according to the CMEV, some voters in the north were prevented from voting.